ericauv/ericauv-landing/src/projects/ericauv.md

         <strong>Add some fun!</strong> I want to add a bit of gameification to
         this site in the form of achievements.
-For example -- an achievement for reaching all the pages on the site, or one for downloading the pdf of my resume.
+For example -- an achievement for reaching all the pages on the site, or one for downloading the pdf of my resume -- maybe an achievement for you for reading all the way too this point :).
 Someone visiting the site might then want to dive deeper to fulfill all the achievements.
 I would likely implement this by storing achievement progress (ex: 3/14 achievements completed) in localStorage.
       </li>